algolia/firestore-algolia-search/PREINSTALL.md

 Anytime you update a document, the extension propagates the update to the corresponding Algolia record.
 If you delete a document, the extension removes the corresponding Algolia record.

+#### Important

+Upon installation or when the extension's configuration is changed, the documents in the specified collection will be synced to Algolia.

 #### Additional setup